 Dental Implant FAQs

 Are you considering dental implants from our North York dental clinic?
 If so, you are bound to have questions.

 Read the answers to our most frequently asked questions about dental implants at Bernstein Dental Centre.

 - How long does a dental implant last?

-If you care for your implant properly, they can last a lifetime.
+If you care for your implant properly, it can last a lifetime.
 This includes proper brushing and flossing at home, as well as attending regular hygiene cleanings and exams at your dental office.